-Exams: There will be three non-cumulative exams that will be comprised of a variety of multiple choice questions and short answer questions.
+Exams: There will be two non-cumulative exams that will be comprised of a variety of multiple choice questions.
 Class attendance will be rewarded via the inclusion of in-class information in each exam.
 This information will not be covered in the textbook.